This quick guide explains how you can fix the LibreOffice requires a Java runtime environment (JRE) error.

 - Under Java Options window, if Java is installed you would see it listed.
 If not, there will not be any entries.

 How to Fix JRE Error – LibreOffice

-- Download Oracle Java Runtime Environment from below official link and install it in Windows.
+- Download Oracle Java Runtime Environment from below the official link and install it in Windows.
 This link will take you to manual installation for Windows 10 with an offline installer.